In Kenya, 14.5 million people face food insecurity and poor nutrition each year. Children are the most vulnerable to it.

 There is a visualization of FoodAdvice process from engaging and training volunteers to launching programs in schools and universities

-We train teachers and volunteers of NGOs to run FoodAdvice programs
+We educate teachers and volunteers of NGOs to run FoodAdvice training

-Then they run programs for students using our teaching materials
+Then they run training for students using our board game and teaching materials

-The best student teams get invitation to our program to launch food startups
+The best student teams get invitation to our accelerator to launch food startups

 — How we work